edoardottt/twitterBot/README.md

 **v 1.3:**

         - Added a better visualization of statistics for every user with matplotlib
-        - With -s option now It shows a graphic that shows likes and retweets for each performance performed
+        - With -s option now It shows a chart that shows likes and retweets for each performance performed

 **v 1.2.1:**